amitpoitrix/LLD/Easy/src/ParkingLot/SingleStorey/Readme.md

 ![ParkingLotSingleStorey.png](ParkingLotSingleStorey.png)

 **Requirements**
+1. Types of vehicles: Cars, Motorbikes, and Trucks.
+2. Parking spaces: Each parking spot can accommodate only certain types of vehicles (e.g., car spots, bike spots, truck spots).
-1. The parking lot should have single levels with a certain number of parking spots.
+3. Parking lot capacity: The parking lot has a limited number of parking spots for each type of vehicle.
-2. The parking lot should support different types of vehicles, such as cars, bokes, and trucks.
-3. Each parking spot should be able to accommodate a specific type of vehicle.
-4. The system should assign a parking spot to a vehicle upon entry and release it when the vehicle exits.
-5. The system should track the availability of parking spots and provide real-time information to customers.
+4. Ticket generation: When a vehicle enters, a ticket is generated.
+5. Ticket payment and exit: When a vehicle leaves, it pays and exits the lot.
+6. Parking spot availability tracking.

 **Classes, Interfaces and Enumerations**
 1. The ParkingLot class follows the Singleton pattern to ensure only one instance of the parking lot exists.
-It provides methods to park and unpark vehicles.
-2. The ParkingSpot class represents an individual parking spot and tracks the availability and the parked vehicle.
-3. The Ticket class represents parkingSpot ticket cost based on VehicleType.
+Manages the entire parking lot, tracks available spots, assigns spots, and handles ticketing.
+2. ParkingSpot: Represents individual parking spots.
-3. The Vehicle class is an abstract base class for different types of vehicles.
-It is extended by Car, Bike, and Truck classes.
+3. Vehicle: Base class for different types of vehicles (Car, Bike, Truck).
-4. The VehicleType enum defines the different types of vehicles supported by the parking lot.
-5. Multi-threading is achieved through the use of synchronized keyword on critical sections to ensure thread safety.
-6. The Main class demonstrates the usage of the parking lot system.
+4. Ticket: Represents a parking ticket generated when a vehicle enters.
+5. ParkingFloor: Represents different floors of parking (optional, for scalability).
+6. Payment: Handles payment for the parking.